 How much is your employees’ lack of engagement costing you?
 A lot.

-In the hyper-connected, global economy of the 21st century, you won’t outperform the competition if the majority of your people aren’t committed to making it happen.
+In the hyper-connected, global economy of the 21st century, the only way to outperform the competition is with employees who are committed to your organization's purpose and vision.

 What’s more, in a VUCA world, you can’t afford to take months to implement change, wait a year to give appraisals, and allow perpetual poor performance to linger.
 These practices will sink you.

 The good news?
 You have the power to create a nimble, engaging culture that attracts people who embrace change, identify improvements, stay longer, and provide superior service so your organization will prosper for years to come.